joelek/atlas/readme.md

 Records may be looked up using the `lookup(keysRecord)` method.
 The method will throw an error if the corresponding record cannot be found.

-* The `keysRecord` argument must be used to specify the identifying fields of the record in question.
+* The `keysRecord` argument must be used to specify the identifying fields of the record in question at minimum.

 #### Remove

 Records may be removed using the `remove(keysRecord)` method.

-* The `keysRecord` argument must be used to specify the identifying fields of the record in question.
+* The `keysRecord` argument must be used to specify the identifying fields of the record in question at minimum.

 #### Update

-Records may be updated using the `update(record)` method.
+Records may be updated using the `update(keysRecord)` method.
+The method will insert a default record if the corresponding record cannot be found.
+Metadata fields not specified in the update will retain their previously stored values.

-* The `record` argument must be used to specify the full record in question.
+* The `keysRecord` argument must be used to specify the identifying fields of the record at minimum.

 ### Links